The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 21. Promotional Optimization Dashboard

-Promotions influence retail sales to the tune of more than 80%, yet spending money on advertising that cannot yield the results you want is one of the worst things you can do.
+Promotions influence retail sales to more than 80%, yet spending money on advertising that cannot yield the results you want is one of the worst things you can do.

 You need to be a regular optimizer if you want to answer questions such as “How do your competitors optimize their trade promotions?”.